prplecake/media-server-scripts/README.md

 ## update_plex

-This script simply updates plex.
+This script simply updates Plex.
 It requires a single argument that is the URL to download the Plex update.

 By default it downloads the `linux-x86_64` build for Debian.